Get the Most Out of Your Portrait Session: Part Two, Location

 Brookside Gardens – Bethesda, MD

 Brookside Gardens is a well-groomed, beautiful location with a lot of variety.
 It is definitely for those with a taste for ‘pretty’ things.
-Brookside Gardens has a simple permit process, which is free of charge.
+Brookside Gardens has a simple permit process.
+(This location will require an additional $39 charge.)

 Watkins Park – Kettering, MD